 “I make a full-time living podcasting (including paying for healthcare, if not saving for emergencies) because I include both direct and indirect podcast income.’’

-What are some best podcasts ideas?
+What are some best podcast ideas?

 The best podcast ideas revolve around passion, story, advice, inspiring interviews, and reviews.
 Storytelling never fails and the audience gets the content relating to their stories in life.
 You can review a popular movie or a book with potential conversation.